 * Amman fears Syria could spread conflict to kingdom

-* Post-Assad chaos poses biggest threat -Jordan security
+* Post-Assad chaos poses biggest threat -Jordan security forces

 By Suleiman Al-Khalidi